2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

     pair_1 = ERR599003_1.fastq.gz,ERR598955_1.fastq.gz
     pair_2 = ERR599003_2.fastq.gz,ERR598955_2.fastq.gz

-For the actual quality filtering, we made the slurm script quality-filtering.sh.
+For the actual quality filtering, we made the slurm script quality-filtering.sh and submitted:

+    sbatch scripts/quality-filtering.sh

 Since quality filtering requires significant time to run and the maximum time we could request on Poseidon was 20 hours, we had to rerun this script several times to perform QC on each metagenome.
 In addition, several metagenomes had multiple fasta files associated with each read.
 As each fasta file in the TARA directory was located in its own subdirectory, and the .ini config files cannot read from multiple directories, we had to copy these fasta files into our home directory for this step to work.

 The contents of quality-filtering.sh are as follows: